Chapter 8 BWV 107 Was willst du dich betrüben?

 But, for a moment, let us speculate about Bach's own creative processes.
 We know that he must have worked extremely quickly and seldom repeated himself.
 We know that he was stimulated by emotional, intellectual and physical images.
 But further, it seems that his fertile imagination worked best not when given totally free reign but when it had restrictions placed upon it, either from external or self imposed conditions.
 His various, often abstruse and sometimes virtually impenetrable fixations with number combinations, complex metaphors and the bringing together of apparently contradictory images under the one structural umbrella, all offer good evidence of this.
 So does the very premise of this cycle, especially when we consider the tonal and structural restraints that the chorales imposed upon the opening fantasias.

 Dürr (p 446) speculates that in this case the librettist may have supplied no text or that what he did offer was unsuitable to Bach.
 But it is equally likely that Bach imposed the restriction upon himself; it is not unusual to find him imposing his own limitations almost as if he could not function without them.
-In C 93 it was the decision to incorporate the chorale melody explicitly into each movement, a gesture neither artistically nor musically essential, as many works in the cycle demonstrate.
+In C 93 it was the decision to incorporate the chorale melody explicitly into each movement, a gesture neither artistically nor musically essential, as other works in the cycle demonstrate.
 Here it is the adhering to the precise, unaltered verses which constrains him.
 This decision would have had clear implications for both the individual movement settings and the overall structure.

 Dürr’s hypothesis that there may have been a problem with the librettist seems unlikely as the text had to be written, probably approved and certainly printed, some time before the cantata was due to be performed.
 It is difficult to avoid the conclusion that this was an experimental artistic decision related to the types of restriction upon which Bach thrived.